Got a Springfield Hellcat you want to squeeze every bit of performance possible out of?

 Again, that depends on your needs and desires.

-For many people, a quality AR will be a better choice.
+For many people, an affordable AR-15 will be a better choice.
 AR rifles tend to be a bit lighter in recoil and offer up to 30 rounds in a standard magazine.
 While I’d rather take a deer with a .30-30 than a .223, the fact is humans are easily stopped by both cartridges.

 While this shouldn’t be an issue in the US, the sad truth is you can be perceived in a better light by the criminal justice system by shooting an attacker with a lever gun that with a so-called “assault weapon.”
 Depending on where you live, this may be an important consideration.